 So Which Secured Credit Card Is Best?

 This really depends on what you are looking for.
-Most secured cards are pretty standard, but there are a few that offer some great features and incentives that can pretty enticing.
-Here are a few cards that are the best of the secured credit cards that we’ve seen:
+Most secured cards are pretty standard, but there are a few that offer some great features and incentives that can be pretty enticing.
+Here are a few cards that are the best of the secured credit cards we’ve seen:

 Best for low fees: If you are in debt and trying to rebuild your credit, the last thing you want to do is pay a bunch of fees.
 That’s where the Capital One Secured MasterCard comes in.
 First off, you only have to pay a $49 deposit, which can get you a credit limit in the thousands, if you qualify.
 It also has a annual fee of only $29, much lower than most other secured cards.
 You also get credit report monitoring with the card, which can help you keep track of your credit score.

 Best for students: Students are in a different situation because their low credit score is from lack of credit.
 They also can qualify for a few student cards, even with a low credit score.
 The best of those is the new Discover it card for students.
 First off, it has a 0% introductory APR for the first 6 months, so you don’t have to worry about interest during that time.
 It also gives students 5% cash back in categories Discover chooses, as well as 1% cash back on everything else.
-Reward are generally unheard of in student credit cards, so this is a good deal.
+Rewards are generally unheard of in student credit cards, so this is a good deal.
 (You can sign up here.)

 Best for people with no credit: The Capital One Cash Rewards for Newcomers is for people that have no credit, generally immigrants who are new to the country.
 The best part about this card is that there is no annual fee, and you get rewards: 2% on travel and 1% on everything else.
 It also has no foreign transaction fee, so it’s great for travel.